-Roasted Strawberry Yoghurt Popsicles!
-Take advantage of the season’s best juicy berries, roasted to bring out the flavours and juices, then gently folded into honey-sweetened yoghurt and a squeeze of lime.
-These popsicles are a game changer!
+These Roasted Strawberry Yogurt Popsicles take advantage of the season’s best juicy berries, roasted to bring out the flavours and juices, then gently folded into honey-sweetened yogurt and a squeeze of lime.
+If you love fresh fruit popsicles, you’ve gotta try these!
+These strawberry popsicles are easy, delicious, and healthy!

 In fact, roasted is the only way I like to have strawberries mixed into baked goods for that same reason.
 Unlocking the juices first almost always yields a better result.
-Now, if we’re talking about fresh strawberries with a bowl of vanilla ice cream, my stance is not to mess with a good thing, but for these Roasted Strawberry Yoghurt Popsicles, I think you’ll find the extra step or roasting the berries is well worth the effort.
+I think you’ll find the extra step or roasting the berries is well worth the effort.

-After roasting, the berries are soft enough to be gently folded into the yoghurt.
+Once the strawberries and roasted and cooled, they’re soft enough to be gently folded into the yoghurt.
 The first few times I made these I pulsed the mixture in a blender to smooth them out, because I was worried my son would come across a whole strawberry and not want to eat it.

 When I gave him one from this batch, however, he was completely undisturbed by the whole berries, so now I skip that unnecessary step.
 I think they look nicer with the berries intact and the pink juices swirled through anyways.
 Plus, one less dish to wash is always a win in my books!